 Put simply, if you want all of the right things to happen when things go wrong, you need to start with the foundation of making sure the right people are scheduled to be on-call at the right time.
 And that’s exactly why on-call schedules deserve an ultimate guide like this.

-Put very simply, an on-call schedule is a rotation of individuals who are on-call.
+Put very simply, an on-call schedule is a rotation of on-call individuals.
 When it’s your turn on the schedule, any escalations or alerts that need to be handled by a human will end up finding their way to you.
 There are a variety of different patterns for on-call scheduling, which we’ll discuss later, but all share the same goal: ensuring that a rotating person or set of people can be contacted as part of an on-call setup.

 On-call schedules are most commonly applied in engineering contexts, ensuring you have engineers available to jump in and fix issues if something breaks or your service is interrupted.
 But their uses extend well beyond engineering; they are equally valuable in customer support rotations, assigning responsible first responders for domain-specific areas like legal and communications, and any other department where having a rotating, contactable person is critical to smooth operations.

-These days, the vast majority of businesses operate around the clock, so it’s essential for them to think about how they’ll handle issues at any time of day, not just during working hours.
+These days, the vast majority of businesses operate around the clock, so they need to think about how they’ll handle issues at any time of day, not just during working hours.

 The importance of an on-call schedule becomes clear when unexpected system outages or major issues demand immediate attention.
 Without a reliable schedule in place, you risk scrambling to find help, with no guarantee that the person you reach out to is in a position to assist.
 Ultimately, this can lead to extended downtimes, resulting in lost revenue and damaged customer trust.